cleanflight/cleanflight/README.md

 binaries
 ========

-The newest builds can be obtained here: http://leela.fiendie.net/baseflight
+The latest builds can be obtained here: http://firmware.baseflight.net

+Information about the builds is provided at http://dev.baseflight.net:8080/job/baseflight

 Note that these images aren't necessarily flight-tested so use them at your own risk.
+Stable releases have a corresponding commit tagged "release_YYYY_MM_DD".
-When in doubt use the image from the obj-folder.
+When in doubt use baseflight-configurator to flash the latest stable firmware release.

 license
 =======